Should Standardized Testing be Eliminated From The Education System | Argumentative Essay

 Alternative Assessment Methods:

-Moreover, formative assessment practices, such as quizzes, observations, and peer feedback, provide ongoing feedback to students and inform instructional decision-making in real-time.
+Formative assessment practices, such as quizzes, observations, and peer feedback, provide ongoing feedback to students and inform instructional decision-making in real-time.
 By integrating formative assessment into the learning process, educators can identify student misconceptions, adjust teaching strategies, and scaffold learning experiences to meet diverse student needs.

 Policy Implications and Future Directions: